 The Computer Science minor provides students with an excellent foundation in computer science, while providing freedom to explore special topics of interest.
 The minor builds strong programming and problem solving skills, and is particularly useful when combined with a major in any of the sciences, Mathematics, Business, Economics, Linguistics, or Geography.
-Students interested in the natural sciences and mathematics will particularly benefit from Computer Science 109 and 420.
-Students interested in pursuing graduate studies in computer science should consider taking Computer Science 305, 326, 401 and/or 405.
+Students interested in the natural sciences and mathematics will particularly benefit from CPSC 109 and 420.
+Students interested in pursuing graduate studies in computer science should consider taking CPSC 305, 326, 401 and/or 405.

 Computer Science Minor Requirements (20 credits)

-Any Computer Science course, of at least 3 credits, numbered 100 or higher; Computer Science 220 and 230; any three (3) Computer Science courses numbered 300 or above, for a total of at least 9 credits.
+Any Computer Science course, of at least 3 credits, numbered 100 or higher; CPSC 220 and 240; any three (3) Computer Science courses numbered 300 or above, for a total of at least 9 credits.

 Computer Science Course Offerings